-The underwriters have advised us that they propose to offer the ADSs to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of US\$ per ADS.
-The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of per ADS to certain brokers and dealers.
-After the offering, the initial public offering price, concession and reallowance to dealers may be reduced by the representative.
+The underwriters have advised us that they propose to offer the ADSs to the public at the initial public offering price set forth on the cover page of this prospectus.
+After the offering, the initial public offering price may be reduced by the representative.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

-The following table shows the public offering price, the underwriting discounts and commissions that we [and the selling shareholders] are to pay the underwriters and the proceeds, before expenses, to us [and the selling shareholders] in connection with this offering.
+The following table shows the public offering price, the underwriting discounts and commissions that we are to pay the underwriters and the proceeds, before expenses, to us in connection with this offering.
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.

-Pe r ADS Total Without Option to Purchase Additional ADSs With Option to Purchase Additional ADSs Without Option to Purchase Additional ADSs With Option to Purchase Additional ADSs Public offering price US\$ US\$ US\$ US\$ Underwriting discounts and commissions paid by us US\$ US\$ US\$ US\$ Proceeds to us, before expenses US\$ US\$ US\$ US\$ [Underwriting discounts and commissions paid by the selling shareholders] US\$ US\$ US\$ US\$ [Proceeds to the selling shareholders, before expenses] US\$ US\$ US\$ US\$
+Per ADS Total Without Option to Purchase Additional ADSs tion to Option to rchase Purchase ditional Additional ADSs ADSs Without Option to Purchase Additional ADSs With Option to Purchase Additional ADSs Public offering price US\$ 13.00 US\$ 13.00 US\$ 110,500,000 US\$ 127,075,000 Underwriting discounts and commissions paid by us US\$ 0.91 US\$ 0.91 US\$ 7,735,000 US\$ 8,895,250 Proceeds to us, before expenses US\$ 12.09 US\$ 12.09 US\$ 102,765,000 US\$ 118,179,750

-We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately US\$.
-[We estimate expenses payable by the selling shareholders in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately US\$.]
+We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately US\$200,000.
+We may at our sole discretion pay Jefferies LLC a discretionary fee of 0.5% of the aggregate public offering price of the ADSs.
+We have also agreed to reimburse the underwriters for their reasonably incurred out-of-pocket expenses in connection with this offering, with our reimbursement of those expenses to Jefferies LLC not exceeding US\$200,000.